ShahabTheAnalyst/SQL_project_job_data_analysis/README.md

 Infrastructure and data-related skills like Linux, PostgreSQL, GCP (Google Cloud Platform), and MicroStrategy are also represented in the dataset, with average salaries ranging from $121,619 to $136,508.
 These skills are foundational in many industries, highlighting the continued importance of maintaining and analyzing data, managing cloud infrastructure, and leveraging business intelligence tools for decision-making.

+**Visual:**

 ![Top 10 Best Paid Skills](charts/4_best_paid_skills.png)

-### 5. Most Optimal Skills to Learn
+## 5. Most Optimal Skills to Learn

-Here the objective is to gain insights that can help professionals to prioritize their skill development efforts based on market demand and potential salary outcomes.
-Additionally, they provide valuable information for employers seeking to recruit talent with specific skill sets.
+To help professionals prioritize their skill development efforts based on market demand and potential salary outcomes.

+**SQL Query:**

 ```sql
 SELECT